 Going to a supermarket in a foreign country is always a fun little insight into a national psyche.
 There are usually some familiar international products along with a host of national products ranging from the merely unfamiliar to the downright crazy looking.
 The only problem is – most of the time you don’t know what you’re buying.
 A friend of mine once tried to buy butter in Greece and ended up with a block of yeast!
-In order to save you from spending your money on endless packages of yeast, here are some delicious Icelandic snacks you should get from the supermarket, perfect for a packed lunch or a picnic!
+In order to save you from spending your money on endless packages of yeast, here are some delicious Icelandic snacks you should get from a supermarket in Iceland, perfect for a packed lunch or a picnic!

 Skyr is a delicious dairy treat, unique to Iceland.
 Not only is it delicious, it also happens to be virtually fat-free and full of protein!
 It looks similar to Greek yoghurt but is actually produced like a cheese.
 It’s also a little bit thicker than yoghurt and the unflavoured version tastes tangier than unflavoured yoghurt.
 Skyr is available in just about every flavour you can imagine, from coconut to lemon cake!
 The unsweetened version is delicious with berries, a little sugar and cream (which negates most of the health effects but tastes delicious!) but is also increasingly used in savoury cooking as well.